HomeBlog Home

 First Step

 The flow sensor detects that the faucet has been turned on when water starts to flow into the water heater.
-The flow-regulating valve controls the amount of water that can flow through the heat exchanger.
+The flow-regulating valve controls the amount of water flowing through the heat exchanger.

 Second Step